2 - Medical

 Prevention

-- Use caution around fires.
+- Use caution around fires, especially when wearing synthetic clothing.

 - Do not touch hot objects.